castrated/CATNIP-Project-Public/README.md

 ## Updates
 01/01/2022 - Due to initial liquidity failure, this project (tradable) is on hold and no longer maintainned much by myself.

+01/14/2023 - There's been a bit of renewed interest in this project by a few people.
+Project will be up & running again on the 20th.